ericpgauth/Financial-models-tools/README.md

+Repository for snipits of python code on finance theories and models in order to develop both finance and coding skills.
+Incorporating study notes based on my Master's of Finance and the CFA curriculum.
+Models, charts, and othe rcontent are not for applied use.
+All products herin are to be considered incomplete, unaudited works in progress.

 # Financial-models
 Repository for snipits of python code on finance theories and models in order to develop both finance and coding skills.
 Incorporating study notes based on CFA Level I material.
 Models, charts, and other content are not for applied use.
 All products herein are to be considered incomplete, unaudited works in progress.